jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 When the ``ignition`` :ref:`function<what is a function?>` is :ref:`called<how to call a function with input>`

-- it returns :red:`False` if the key is :red:`NOT close` to the ignition OR the start button is :red:`NOT pressed`
+- it returns :red:`False` if the key is :red:`NOT close` to the ignition.

   .. code-block:: shell

     ignition(key_is_close=False, start_is_pressed=False) -> False
     └── def ignition(key_is_close, start_is_pressed):
+        └── if not key_is_close:
-        └── return key_is_close and start_is_pressed
+            └── return False
-            return False        and False
+            return start_is_pressed

   .. code-block:: shell

     ignition(key_is_close=False, start_is_pressed=True ) -> False
     └── def ignition(key_is_close, start_is_pressed):
+        └── if not key_is_close:
-        └── return key_is_close and start_is_pressed
+            └── return False
-            return False        and True
+            return start_is_pressed

+- it only checks if the start button is :green:`pressed` if the key is :green:`close` to the ignition.

   .. code-block:: shell

     ignition(key_is_close=True , start_is_pressed=False) -> False
     └── def ignition(key_is_close, start_is_pressed):
+        ├── if not key_is_close:
+        │       return False
-        └── return key_is_close and start_is_pressed
+        └── return start_is_pressed
-            return True         and False
+            return False

-  it only checks if the start button is :green:`pressed` if the key is :green:`close`.

 - it returns :green:`True` (turns :green:`ON`) only if the key is :green:`close` to the ignition AND the start button is :green:`pressed`.